A HISTORY OF GLOBAL MINISTRIES

 - The global growth of other living faiths.

-Global hearings and informal conversations on a Board “mission statement” in the 1980s projected the role of the Board in the pivotal role of facilitator of mission, acting as servant-leader, encouraging and resourcing the United Methodist connection, the whole Church, to be in mission throughout the world.
+Global hearings and informal conversations on a Board “mission statement” in the 1980s projected the role of the Board into the pivotal role of facilitator of mission, acting as servant-leader, encouraging and resourcing the United Methodist connection, the whole church, to be in mission throughout the world.
 This spirit pervaded the legislation adopted by the 1996 General Conference, which organized the Board by missional tasks rather than by geographical factors, clearly acknowledging the global basis of mission.
-It reflected in the Board’s institutional life the essential interdependence of all persons, churches, and cultures, regardless of national boundary.
-This awareness was a motivating factor in more than a dozen new mission initiatives around the world, more than in any period since the early 20th century.
+It reflected in the Board’s institutional life the essential interdependence of all persons, churches and cultures, regardless of national boundary.
+This awareness was a motivating factor in more than a dozen new mission initiatives around the world—more than in any period since the early 20th century.
 The new structure sought to represent in organizational form the theological affirmation that God’s world is one world.

-The Board’s Four Goals of Mission, which summarize mandates from the General Conference, reflect an inclusive, global perspective.
-The Four Goals are: 1) Make disciples of Jesus Christ; 2) Strengthen, develop, and renew Christian congregations and communities; 3) Alleviate human suffering; and 4) Seek justice, freedom, and peace.
+The Board’s Four Goals of Mission, which summarize mandates from the General Conference, reflect an inclusive, global perspective: 1) Make disciples of Jesus Christ; 2) Strengthen, develop, and renew Christian congregations and communities; 3) Alleviate human suffering; and 4) Seek justice, freedom, and peace.
 The 1996 structure supported mission involvement through seven program units (Community and Institutional Ministries, Evangelization and Church Growth, Mission Contexts and Relationships, Mission Education, Mission Personnel, Mission Volunteers, and Health and Relief), the Women’s Division, and General Administration.

 God’s Mission is “glocal,” to use a business term coined 30 years ago.
 It integrates the local and the global in all aspects, strategies, and methodologies.
 Missionaries go from everywhere to everywhere.
 Leaders in new mission areas are trained and facilitated in their work by effective practitioners, or mentors, from other newly developed churches.
 Connecting the Church in Mission, which is the biblical model of church planting, is Global Ministries’ theological and programmatic theme.
 In response to Global Ministries’ strong disciplinary calling, national churches—new places for new people—have thus far been created in 17 nations through Global Ministries’ Mission Initiatives program.
 Global Ministries makes disciples of all nations by linking Christian communities together through a connectional system (as in John 15 and 1 Corinthians 12).